 ABC 7 reporting trips have taken Bradley to China, Brazil, the Caribbean and nearly a dozen states.
 He was the first journalist to report from death row following former Governor George Ryan's decision to commute all death sentences to life in prison without parole.
 Bradley was also the first Chicago television reporter to visit Haiti in the aftermath of a devastating earthquake in 2010.
 In early 2008, Bradley travelled through Iowa and New Hampshire covering the Presidential race.
 He has also reported from the Pan-American Games in Rio de Janeiro and the Summer Olympics in Beijing while covering Chicago's bid for the 2016 Summer Olympics.

 Previously, Bradley worked as a weekend anchor and general assignment reporter for CLTV, Chicago's 24-hour news channel (1998-2002).
-While at CLTV, he wrote, produced and hosted several political specials, and also created a documentary on the closing of Chicago's Cook County Hospital.
+While at CLTV, he wrote, produced and hosted several political specials and also created a documentary on the closing of Chicago's Cook County Hospital.
 Before that, he was a news reporter and morning weather anchor at WCBD-TV in Charleston, SC.
 (1997) and a weekend weather anchor and reporter at KOMU-TV in Columbia, MO.

 Bradley is a past president of the Chicago Headline Club, which is the nation's largest chapter of the Society of Professional Journalists.